 Accommodation & Support.
-There are various accommodation models, residential care home, group living, residential flat cluster, flat cluster, dispersed intensively supported housing (DISH) and housing for the elderly and in particular the housing and support for individuals with dementia.
+There are various accommodation models, residential care home, group living, residential flat cluster, flat cluster, dispersed intensively supported housing (DISH) and housing and support for individuals with dementia.
 Accommodation schemes offer an opportunity for clients to live in a community setting which best meets their needs.

 Volunteer Befriending.
-Praxis Care operates a volunteer befriending scheme with over 90 matched friendships.
+Praxis Care operates a volunteer befriending scheme with over 30 matched friendships.
 Volunteer befrienders can help minimise the feeling of isolation, reduce pressure on families and help to alleviate poor health and the risk of hospital admission.

 Home Response / Domiciliary Care.
-In Northern Ireland and on the Isle of Man, schemes provide several hundred hours of home response support on a weekly basis, benefitting several hundred people.
+Praxis Care schemes provide several hundred hours of home response support on a weekly basis.
 Home response services provide a valuable link to the outside world and reduce the feeling of isolation that can compound mental health problems.
 Staff provide a range of practical support regarding home management and daily living tasks as well as emotional and social support through befriending, companionship and encouraging participating in educational, vocational and recreational activities.
 Staff can help in monitoring physical and mental wellbeing and, where necessary, can assist with personal care tasks.

 Workskills / Day Activity.
 Praxis Care believes that every individual has a right to meaningful activity during the day.
 For some, the development of self-help and other life skills may be limited, however, the organisation aspires to enable each individual to develop and acquire skills relevant to adulthood and a level of self-reliance.
-The organisation developed a range of projects that meet differing needs with a range of diversional and educational activities at day activity/workskills projects.
+The organisation has developed a range of projects that meet differing needs with a range of diversional and educational activities at day activity/workskills projects.
 Service users work in cookie companies and horticultural projects that fully utilise the skills and interests of the individuals involved.
 These schemes enable access to rehabilitation, training, education therapy and healthcare and an improved quality of life by facilitating individuals to take an active part in contributing to the economy and integrating into local communities.